Setup Walkthrough

 - The pairing key from the drone you want to receive from.
 The drone side prints this in its setup webapp.

 Step 1.
-Identify device
+Welcome

 The wizard opens on the agent’s mDNS URL (http://ados.local:8080).